seanhold3n/trumpatize/README.md

 * **OpenCV** for image processing tasks
 * **Flask** for handling API calls

-On Linux, you may install these using the following commands:
+On Ubuntu/Debian Linux, you may install these using the following commands:
 ```bash
 sudo apt-get install python-opencv
 sudo pip install Flask
 ```
-*Note that apt is the package manager for Debian/Ubuntu Linux.*

 ## Usage